Precautions to Take When Jump-Starting a VehicleOctober 18, 2021 11:24 pm Leave your thoughts

 - If the jump works, you should spend at least 15 to 20 minutes driving the car to allow the alternator to fully recharge the battery.

 It can also be beneficial after a jump to schedule a service appointment with an auto shop that offers professional auto electrical services.
 The technicians there can analyze your battery and determine if it was a one-time issue or if the condition of your battery has significantly deteriorated, potentially necessitating replacement.
+If the battery is not the issue then you may have an underlying electrical issue that needs repair.
+Thankfully we offer auto electrical services to get you back on the road as soon as possible.

 For more information about battery maintenance in your vehicle, reach out to the team at Rivergate Muffler & Auto Repair today.